JAPANESE POTATO SALAD

 🥚

-Add 1-2 eggs into a pot of cold water with a lid.
-Bring to a boil and without removing the lid, turn off the heat.
+Add 1-2 eggs to a pot of cold water with a lid.
+Bring to a boil, and without removing the lid, turn off the heat.
+Set at 12 minute timer.

-PRO TIP: Cooking the eggs using this method helps keep the yoke from becoming chalky and dry.
+PRO TIP: Cooking the eggs using this method keeps the yoke from becoming chalky and dry, and the white being rubbery.

-Once eggs feel cold to touch, peel the eggs.
+Once the eggs feel cold to the touch, peel the eggs.

-Slice 2-3 slices of ham into thin strips, and remove any tough edges.
+Slice the ham into thin strips, and remove any tough edges.
 I’m using Black Forest ham, a classic deli sandwich ham.

 Drain and rinse the canned corn, and set aside.